percona/psmdb-docs/docs/data-at-rest-encryption.md

 Note that you can use only one of the key management options at a time.
 However, you can switch from one management option to another (e.g. from a keyfile to HashiCorp Vault).
 Refer to [Migrating from Key File Encryption to HashiCorp Vault Encryption](encryption-mode-switch.md) section for details.

-!!! important

-    You can only enable data at rest encryption and provide all encryption settings on an empty database, when you start the `mongod` instance for the first time.
-You cannot enable or disable encryption while the Percona Server for MongoDB server is already running and / or has some data.
-Nor can you change the effective encryption mode by simply restarting the server.
-Every time you restart the server, the encryption settings must be the same.

 ## Important configuration options